 Tommy Parker assumed the position of president for a two-year term in 2010.
 A graduate of Overton High School and the University of Tennessee, Tommy coached and sponsored local amateur teams for many years.
 His teams had more than 1,000 wins, capturing 19 state titles and two world championships.

-Former Metro councilman Jim Forkum has assumed the role of president in 2012.
-Jim played high school baseball at Antioch and in amateur baseball in local Little League, Knot Hole, Babe Ruth, American Legion, Connie Mack, Larry Gilbert, and Tri-State leagues.
-Jim is a graduate of Belmont and is retired from State Farm.
+Former Metro councilman Jim Forkum took on the role of president in 2012.
+Jim played at Antioch High School, Belmont University, and in amateur baseball in local Little League, Knot Hole, Babe Ruth, American Legion, Connie Mack, Larry Gilbert, and Tri-State leagues.
+Jim is a graduate of Belmont and is retired from State Farm Insurance.

 In 1976, women were invited to the banquet for the first time.
 In the year 1960, a woman asked long-time board member Albert "Heads" Merville why women were not admitted.
 His response was, "If we can get them to admit to being an old timer, we will admit them."
 Another "first" happened at the 1999 banquet.
 The Association gave four deserving high school seniors $2000 scholarships.
 Board members Bill Griggs, John Morgan, and Rip Ryman were instrumental in raising the funds through a golf tournament in the fall of 1998.

 In 1984, board member Farrell Owens requested to put into writing a creed for the Old Timers.
 It reads, "To enjoy fellowship with baseball enthusiasts and to honor and support the great game of baseball at all levels."
 This creed was adopted as official.
 Of course, this is what the Old Timers have been doing since 1939.